Jacques Hnizdovsky: Biography

-Jacques Hnizdovsky was born on January 27, 1915, in Ukraine in what is now Chortkiv Raion of Ternopil Oblast to a noble family bearing the Korab coat of arms.
+Jacques Hnizdovsky was born on January 27, 1915, in Ukraine in what is now Chortkiv Raion of Ternopil Oblast in a priestly family of noble origin bearing the Korab coat of arms.
 He was the youngest of seven children and the only member of his family that was able to emigrate to the west.

 He began his fine arts studies at the Academy of Fine Arts in Warsaw.
 Germany's invasion of Poland and bombardment of Warsaw forced Jacques to flee Warsaw and continue his studies at the Academy of Fine Arts in Zagreb.
 He was classically trained and had a great interest in portraiture, but Hnizdovsky was entirely self-taught in the art of printmaking.

 Hnizdovsky created hundreds of paintings, pen and ink drawings and watercolors, as well as over 377 woodcuts, etchings and linocuts after his move to the United States in 1949.
 He was greatly inspired by woodblock printing in Japan as well as the woodcuts of Albrecht Dürer.
 Influences on his early works can be seen on his website.